kanboard/plugin-gitlab-auth/README.md

 Installation
 ------------

-- Decompress the archive in the `plugins` folder

-or

-- Create a folder **plugins/GitlabAuth**
-- Copy all files under this directory
+You have the choice between 3 methods:

+1. Install the plugin from the Kanboard plugin manager in one click
+2. Download the zip file and decompress everything under the directory `plugins/GitlabAuth`
+3. Clone this repository into the folder `plugins/GitlabAuth`

+Note: Plugin folder is case-sensitive.

 Documentation
 -------------